UlisesGatica/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. What is the DOM?
+1. What is the DOM? document object model a language used jacascript to manipulate HTML
-2. What is an event?
+2. What is an event? javascript has events that provide a dynamic interface to a webpage
-3. What is an event listener?
+3. What is an event listener? waits for an event to occur to run
-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? so we can use it in javascipt and have it affect the HTML
-5. What is a component?
+5. What is a component? a part or element of a larger whole